Big Brother (Serbian TV series) season 2: Car accident

 On 28 December 2007, Stevan Zečević, Zorica Lazić and Elmir Kuduzović, who had all been evicted earlier in the season, were killed in a car crash.
 The crash occurred when their Citroën C4, driven by Kuduzović, ran off the road near the town of Ušće, Serbia.
 The car reportedly skidded off the road due to excessive speed on a turn, flipped onto its roof and landed in the Vukodraž River.
 The crash happened on Obrenovac-Šabac road, which was icy at the time.
 A fourth person in the car, Vladimir Sarić, who was not a member of this season's cast, was injured in the crash.
 Another car carrying fellow evicted housemates, Tanja Obradović and Jelena Žeželj, was also traveling in front of them at the time but was not involved in the crash.
 Stevan Zečević was born in 1983 and was from Novi Sad, Serbia.
 Zorica Lazić was also born in 1983 and was from Zemun, a city near Belgrade.
 Elmir Kuduzović came from the city of Tuzla in Bosnia and Herzegovina, and was born in 1981.

-Zečević, Lazić and Kuduzović had been en route to making a scheduled celebrity promotional appearance at a party when they were killed.
+All five housemates in the two vehicles were en route to an official appearance on behalf of the production company to promote the planned upcoming season finale of the program.
 The remaining Veliki Brat housemates were informed of the deaths off-camera.

 Serbian television station B92 and production company Emotion announced in a press statement issued on 29 December that they had decided to end the season early due to the tragic deaths of Zečević, Lazić and Kuduzović.
 The show had been previously scheduled to end its season on 5 January 2008.
-Zečević, Lazić and Kuduzović had been scheduled to return to the Veliki Brat house on New Year's Eve as part of the season finale.
+All five former housemates had been scheduled to return to the Veliki Brat house on New Year's Eve as part of the season finale.

-The cancellation was reportedly the second time that Big Brother season had been cancelled anywhere in the world.
+The abandonment was reportedly the second time that a Big Brother season had been cancelled anywhere in the world.
 The first being Big Brother: The Boss, the Arabian version of Big Brother.
-In 2020, two seasons of Big Brother in the world that had been cancelled mid-season were the second season of the Bigg Boss Malayalam in India and the eighth season of Big Brother Canada, where the two seasons cancelled midway in that season due to the COVID-19 pandemic in India and Canada.
-In 2021, the eighth season of the Kannada language version of Bigg Boss in India became the fifth season had been cancelled mid-season due to COVID-19 pandemic in India has deteriorated.
-However, after a two-month break the show resumed in July 2021 with the sub-title "Second Innings," referencing a period in cricket.
+In 2020, two worldwide versions of Big Brother were abandoned mid-season when the second season of the Bigg Boss Malayalam in India and the eighth season of Big Brother Canada ended because of COVID-19 pandemic restrictions in India and Canada.
+In May 2021, the eighth season of the Kannada language version of Bigg Boss in India was suspended for the same reason; after a two-month suspension, production resumed July 2021 with the sub-title "Second Innings."